apollographql/apollo-kotlin/doc/incubating-plugin.md

 ## Service

 Apollo-Android can use several services for multiple schemas and endpoints.
-The schema and graphql files related to different services must be in different folders.
+The schema and GraphQL files related to different services must be in different folders.

 You can configure services by calling `ApolloExtension.service(String)`: